rchiriac1/matching-engine/README.md

-# com.matching-com.engine
+# Matching Engine
-Real-time order com.matching com.engine implemented in Java, inspired by real-world trading systems.
+A real-time order matching engine implemented in Java, inspired by real-world trading systems.

-This project simulates the core functionality of a financial exchange's com.matching com.engine.
-It supports:
+This project simulates the core functionality of a financial exchange's matching engine and currently supports:

+## Features
-- Limit Orders (GTC, IOC, FOK)
+Limit Orders with support for:

-- Market Orders

-- Priority Queues for buy/sell com.matching (price-time priority)

-- com.engine.Order Book Management with efficient insertion, cancellation, and com.matching

-TO DOs:
+- GTC (Good Till Cancel)

+- IOC (Immediate or Cancel)

+- FOK (Fill or Kill)

+- Price-Time Priority matching via priority queues

+- Efficient buy/sell order book management

+- Matching logic for full and partial fills

+- Expiration, update, and cancellation of orders

+## To Do
-- Spring Boot REST API for submitting and querying orders
+⏳ Spring Boot REST API for submitting and querying orders (in progress)

-- Thread-safe implementation using synchronization primitives
+⏳ Thread-safe design with synchronization primitives

-- Unit tests to validate order-com.matching behavior
+⏳ Unit and integration tests to validate behavior under load

 This is a foundational component of any electronic trading platform.
-I built it to deepen my understanding of concurrent data structures, low-latency trading logic, and backend system design.
+I built it to deepen my understanding of:

+- Concurrent data structures

+- Algorithmics

+- Low-latency trading logic

+- Backend system architecture and API design